Level 1 – Foundation Phase

 Coaching Notes

-• You should feel warm and slightly breathless, but not exhausted
+• You should feel warm and slightly breathless, but not fatigued

 • Stop if you feel pain, dizziness, or sharp discomfort